 As a transition coach, I partner with you to effectuate change.
 I use the same process with all clients, whether they are seeking services for career coaching, life coaching or transition coaching.

 We meet regularly in my office (or via Zoom or phone) for the duration of your program.
-These are your strategy sessions, these are one-hour sessions where you move through stuck points and clear out any limiting beliefs that keep your thinking small.
+These are your strategy sessions, these are 50-minute sessions where you move through stuck points and clear out any limiting beliefs that keep your thinking small.
 I help you focus on options, one at a time, so that you can zero in on the one that is a fit for you .
 These one-on-one strategy sessions create a regular structure for change during our program.
 These meetings, like a steady drumbeat, create the steady, dependable structure for your change.

 And throughout your coaching program, I am available via email between sessions.
 Some clients email me every morning and night to plan out and review the day’s accomplishments.
 Others will write a long “here’s where I am” note in the middle of the week so that we can explore their thinking together.